 We're home, I call a brief family confab, "Chloe has commercial work in Tokyo, someone needs to go with them, two someones.
 Any volunteers?"

-Nikko, "Should be me, I speak the language, Dasha and Daria don't.
+Nikko, "Should be me, Chloe and I speak the language, Dasha and Daria don't.
 If Daria is here, she can run the business, we have Skype, SAT phones and the internet.
 Zi and I can afford a few days out of the country.
 How many days?"

 Amaya, "One to travel, one to adjust, three days to shoot, maybe four, a day to get home."